amper5and/node-google-voice/readme.md

 **Note that all of the above requests are valid: you can include both callbacks, just one of the callbacks, or no callbacks.**

 ## Remove scheduled events
-To remove an event from the schedule, call `voiceClient.unscheduler(date)` where `date` is the dateTime of the event and is one of the following types:
+To remove one event from the schedule, call `voiceClient.unscheduler(date)` where `date` is the dateTime of the event and is one of the following types:

 * Array (in the format discussed above)
 * Date